How to Protect Furniture from Humidity in Mexico

 How to Protect It:

-Indirect Light: Keep your leather furniture away from windows that get direct sunlight to avoid fading.
+• Indirect light — Keep leather away from direct sunlight to prevent fading and stiffness.

 Fabric